yfhuang/11401_CS203A/README.md

 This course introduces fundamental data structures and algorithms for undergraduate students.
 Topics include arrays, linked lists, stacks, queues, trees, graphs, hashing, and sorting/searching algorithms.
 Emphasis is placed on implementation, analysis, and application of data structures in problem solving.

 ## Syllabus
-- **Noted**: Students are required to read the [syllabus](Syllabus.md) carefully.
+**Noted**: Students are required to read the [syllabus](Syllabus.md) carefully.
 Please be aware that the course schedule may be adjusted depending on the study progress.

+## Assignments
+Assignments will be periodically provided to reinforce the concepts covered in class.
+These may include programming tasks, problem-solving exercises, and written reports.
+Submission deadlines will be strictly enforced.
+Refer to the [Assignment Guidelines](Assignment/README.md) for details.

+## Practice Problems
+Practice problems will be made available to help students gain hands-on experience with data structures and algorithms.
+These exercises are designed to prepare students for exams and practical applications.
+You may copy the code to your own course repository for practice.
+Refer to the [Practice Problems](Code/README.md) for more information.